supperthomas/iot-sensors/README.md

-# IoT scripts for ESP8266 flashed with NodeMCU
+# IoT NodeMCU scripts for ESP8266

 ## Prepare ESP8266
 Use custom build of NodeMCU (https://nodemcu-build.com).